ogelbric/shepherd-orf/README.md

 22) Moved and Extract
 	#
-	# jump host needs another 150 GB disk to do all of this
+	# jump host needs another 150 GB disk to do all of these downloads
-	# vCenter add second disk to server
+	# vCenter add second disk to jumper server (Edit - settings - add device (disk) 150GB)
 	#
 	#disk device info
 	lsblk